spotinst/help/src/docs/ocean/features/health-checks-and-autohealing.md

 >**Note**: Available for AWS Kubernetes clusters only.

+You may want to control how fast to replace a node once it’s not healthy.
+For example, if you want to reduce the time for quicker response.
+Alternatively, you might want to increase this time.

-You can configure when to replace an unhealthy (active) node in the Spot API and Terraform via the `healthCheckUnhealthyDurationBeforeReplacement` attribute (under `compute.launchSpecification`).
+In the Spot API and Terraform, you can configure when to replace an unhealthy (active) node via the `healthCheckUnhealthyDurationBeforeReplacement` attribute (under `compute.launchSpecification`).

 For the Spot API, see [Create cluster](https://docs.spot.io/api/#tag/Ocean-AWS/operation/OceanAWSClusterCreate) level (under `launchSpecification`).